 - Descriptive statistics summarized the data:

-- Frequencies and percentages described nominal and ordinal data; means and standard deviations (standard deviations) described interval data
+- Frequencies and percentages described nominal and ordinal data; means and standard deviations (SDs) described interval data

 - Responses to ordinal level questions were stratified by age (18-25 years; older than 25 years), education (some high school or less; high school diploma; beyond high school) and race or ethnicity (non-Hispanic white; non-Hispanic black; Hispanic; other, which included Native American, Asian/Pacific Islander, Other and those who declined to answer) of the participants and assessed for significance at the P<0.05 level using chi-square analyses.